Sign In

 There are several international flights from and to Europe and Israel in the summer.

-Ryanair is also based in Chania and offers cheap flight tickets to Thessaloniki, Cyprus, and affordable international flights all year round from and to Austria, Belgium, Bulgaria, France, Germany, Ireland, Israel, Italy, Malta, Hungary, Poland, Romania, Sweden, and the United Kingdom.
+Ryanair is also based in Chania and offers affordable flights to Thessaloniki, as well as cheap international flights year-round to and from Austria, Belgium, Bulgaria, France, Germany, Ireland, Israel, Italy, Malta, Hungary, Poland, Romania, Sweden, and the United Kingdom.

 Departures